Three Loops, Betonschleife, Ralph Bänziger, Zurich 1977, Brutalism, © Karin Bürki/Heartbrut. Explore more on Heartbrut.com

 Words & Photography: Karin Bürki

-Brutalist housing estates introduced a radical new type of playground design: concrete polygonal shapes, ramps or holes in walls encouraged children to take risks and explore the tough world out there.
-One of the most striking brutalist playscapes in Switzerland can be found at Grünau social housing estate in Zurich Altstetten.
+Brutalist housing estates introduced a radical new type of playground design: concrete polygons, ramps or holes in walls encouraged children to take risks and explore the harsh world out there.
+One of the most striking Brutalist playscapes in Switzerland can be found at Grünau social housing estate in Zurich Altstetten.

-Ralph Bänziger, a young man working for architect Walter Moser, was tasked with designing the estate’s school yard.
-Bänziger came up with three concrete loops that could be entered and walked around in.
-Varying in tone from ‘brut’ to washed-out terracotta, the playsculpture blends elegantly into the schoolyard as well as into the pre-existing wall separating the school from the residential area.
-The original setting also included a shallow pool, but it soon proved too costly to maintain.
+Head architect Walter Moser, had no idea what to do with the schoolyard, so he asked Ralph Bänziger, a junior architect on the team, to give the school kids something to play with.
+Bänziger came up with three concrete loops that could be entered and walked around.
+Varying in colour from ‘brut’ to washed-out terracotta, the playsculpture blends elegantly into the schoolyard and the wall separating the school from the residential area.
+The original also included a shallow water basin, but this soon proved too expensive to maintain.
 Bänziger’s congenial loops were an instant hit.
-But not quite in the way he had intended.
+Although not quite in the way he had intended.

-Max Bill’s ‘Infinity Loop’ (1947) may have served as an inspiration, but in the eyes of the school kids, the loops looked like perfect skating ramps (the craze hit Switzerland shortly after the playsculpture’s completion in 1977).
-A clear no-go for both the architect and the school authorities.
-Metal skirting boards were added, which killed much of the fun.
-But the hard surfaces still spell danger.
-This may explain the loops’ enduring appeal to local youngsters.
+Max Bill’s ‘Infinity Loop’ (1947) may have been the inspiration, but to the kids the loops simply looked like the perfect skating ramps – both the playsculpture and the new craze hit Zurich in 1977.
+Unfortunately, Bänziger and the school authorities were not game for it.
+Metal skirting boards were added, spoiling much of the fun.
+But the hard surfaces still spell danger, and the Brutalist housing estate aesthetic is great for hip-hop videos, which may explain the Loops’ enduring appeal.

-In the joyless lockdown winter of 2021, Tages-Anzeiger newspaper declared Three Loops to be one of the few Zurich sculptures that put people in a good mood (‘It looks as if someone had thrown down soft, elastic waves with oversized strips of chewing gum.’)
+In the joyless, lockdown winter of 2021, Tages-Anzeiger newspaper declared Three Loops to be one of Zurich few feelgood sculptures: “It looks as if someone had thrown down soft, elastic waves with oversized strips of chewing gum”

 © Karin Bürki/Heartbrut